Dave-Sterry/PortlandAnimalShelter.Solution/README.md

 }
 ```
 ### Cats
-Access information on cats in the shelter
+Access information on Cats in the shelter

 ```
 GET /api/cats